 2.1.
 Materials

-Pure titanium foils of 1mm thickness and 12mm diameter were purchased from Baoji Noble Metal Co., Ltd. (Shanxi,China).
+Pure titanium foils of 1-mm thickness and 12-mm diameter were purchased from Baoji Noble Metal Co., Ltd. (Shanxi,China).
 Chitosan ([2-anino-2-deoxy-(1–4)-β-D-glucopyranosel]), with a molecular mass of 400,000 Da and deacetylation degree of 100%, was purchased from Fluka.
-Sodium hyaluronate (1g) and silver nitrate (25g, AR, ≥99.8%) were purchased from SangonCo., Ltd. (Shanghai,China).
+Sodium hyaluronate (1 g) and silver nitrate (25 g, AR, ≥99.8%) were purchased from SangonCo., Ltd. (Shanghai,China).
 Staphylococcus aureus (S. aureus, ATCC 25923) was obtained from China General Microbiological Culture Collection Centre.
-Lysozyme (2mg/mL) which was dissolved in a HEPES buffer (pH 7.4) and tris(2-carboxyethyl)phosphine (TCEP) (20mM) were obtained from Shaanxi Normal University.
+Lysozyme (2 mg/mL) dissolved in HEPES buffer (pH 7.4) and tris(2-carboxyethyl)phosphine (TCEP) (20 mM) were obtained from Shaanxi Normal University.

 2.2.
 Specimen preparation

-The pure Ti foils were polished by SiC sandpaper of No.100, 240, 400, 600, 800, 1000 grits in turn.
-Then the foils were ultrasonically washed with acetone, ethanol and deionized water sequentially.
-At last, the Ti foils were sterilized in an autoclave at 120 °C for 1 h for the in vitro experiments.
+The pure Ti foils were polished by SiC sandpaper of No.100, 240, 400, 600, 800, and 1000 grit in turn.
+Then, the foils were ultrasonically washed with acetone, ethanol and deionized water sequentially.
+Last, the Ti foils were sterilized in an autoclave at 120 °C for 1 h for the in vitro experiments.

-For functionalizing the surface of Ti discs, the samples were first dipped into a mixture of lysozyme and TCEP (1:1 in volume) and then incubated in a moist environment for 2 hours.
+To functionalize the surface of the Ti discs, the samples were first dipped into a mixture of lysozyme and TCEP (1:1 in volume) and then incubated in a moist environment for 2 hours.
 These Ti discs were then washed with ultrapure water to remove residual impurities.

 2.3.
 Synthesis of silver nanoparticles

-A chitosan solution was first prepared by dissolving 0.1% (w/v) chitosan in 1% (v/v) acetic acid solution under stirring (1300 r/min).
-Next, the silver nitrate powder was dissolved in chitosan solution under stirring (1300 r/min) to obtain four concentrations (10, 20, 50, 100 mM) of AgNO3 solutions.
-After that, the ascorbic acid (0.01M) was added into the AgNO3 solution drop by drop with a pipette under constant stirring.
+A chitosan solution was first prepared by dissolving 0.1% (w/v) chitosan in a 1% (v/v) acetic acid solution under stirring (1300 r/min).
+Next, silver nitrate powder was dissolved in the chitosan solution under stirring (1300 r/min) to obtain four concentrations (10, 20, 50, and 100 mM) of an AgNO3 solution.
+Subsequently, ascorbic acid (0.01 M) was added to the AgNO3 solution drop by drop with a pipette under constant stirring.
 All the above experiments were carried out at room temperature.

 2.4.
 Fabrication of multilayer coatings on the surface of PTL-primed Ti substrates

-After the precursor layer was established, the substrate was sequentially treated with HA (1 mg/mL in 0.2M sodium acetate buffer), washed with sodium acetate buffer, and then covered by CS/Ag nanoparticles.
-HA and CS/Ag were each defined as one monolayer and HA-CS/Ag was defined as one bilayer.
-These samples were denoted by Ti-PTL-HA-CS/Ag discs which are one typical cycle of multilayer construction.
-The immersing cycle was repeated three times until the desired multilayer coating was obtained (HA-CS/Ag-HA-CS/Ag-HA-CS/Ag).
+After the precursor layer was established, the substrate was sequentially treated with HA (1 mg/mL in 0.2 M sodium acetate buffer), washed with sodium acetate buffer, and then covered by CS/Ag nanoparticles.
+HA and CS/Ag were each defined as one monolayer, and HA-CS/Ag was defined as one bilayer.
+These discs were denoted by Ti-PTL-HA-CS/Ag and were one typical cycle of multilayer construction.
+The immersion cycle was repeated three times until the desired multilayer coating was obtained (HA-CS/Ag-HA-CS/Ag-HA-CS/Ag).
 Finally, these samples were stored in a constant humidity chamber at 50±5% relative humidity before follow-up experiments.

 2.5.
 Release of silver incorporated into the composite in vitro

-The amounts of silver released from the composite samples were monitored in the phosphate buffered saline (PBS).
-The samples were immersed in 10 ml of PBS for 1 day in dark, taken out, and then immersed again in 10 ml of fresh PBS.
+The amount of silver released from the composite samples was monitored in phosphate buffered saline (PBS).
+The samples were immersed in 10 ml of PBS for 1 day in the dark, taken out, and then immersed again in 10 ml of fresh PBS.
 At different sampling intervals (1, 4, 7and 14 days), the supernatant was sampled for analysis.
-The PBS supernatant containing released Ag was analyzed by inductively-coupled plasma atomic emission spectrometry (ICP-AES, Varian 725-ES, US).
+The PBS supernatant containing released Ag was analyzed by inductively coupled plasma atomic emission spectrometry (ICP-AES, Varian 725-ES, US).

 2.6.
 Surface characterization

-X-ray photoelectron spectroscopy (XPS, AXIS His, Kratos Analytical Ltd., UK) was used to identify the chemical constituents of pristine and various modified Ti surfaces.
+X-ray photoelectron spectroscopy (XPS, AXIS His, Kratos Analytical Ltd., UK) was used to identify the chemical constituents of pristine and variously modified Ti surfaces.